Decontamination foam

-Decontamination foam (known commonly as decon foam) is a spray-on cleaning solution used on surfaces that have been contaminated with biological or chemical agents (e.g., chemical warfare agents, anthrax spores or other toxic industrial materials).
+Decontamination foam (known commonly as decon foam) is a spray-on cleaning solution used on surfaces that have been contaminated with biological or chemical agents (e.g., chemical warfare agents, anthrax spores or toxic industrial materials).
 Decon foam has been found to make numerous chemical and biological agents harmless.
 It is also intended for use in areas where large numbers of people have possibly been contaminated (e.g. at conventions, airports, concerts).

 Composition

 The composition of decontamination foams is essentially water and a surfactant, creating an aqueous film forming foam that various reactive chemicals are then added, diminishing the amount of contaminants adhering to a surface and forming less hazardous products.
 Common reactants are hydrogen peroxide and quaternary ammonium complexes.
 Decon foam often comes in multiple bottles, that, when mixed, combine to form the decontamination solution.
 The bottles should be kept separate until needed as the foam may begin to lose effectiveness after mixing.
 After these bottles are mixed together, the foam can be applied by spraying it on a contaminated area or by manual application.

 Solvent-based decontaminants work well on permeable polymers and are made to avoid corrosion, but can possibly alter polymer or plastic surfaces permanently.
 On the other hand, aqueous-based decontaminants are better with polar surfaces like concrete, but have the potential to corrode surfaces.
 For decontamination foam to be successful, it is important to stabilize the foam as this will increase its efficiency.
 Modifying the surface of silica nanoparticles to a certain level has been found to increase stability of the foam.